-QUAGGA MUSSELS
+QUAGGA AND ZEBRA MUSSELS

-The quagga mussel offers a frightening window into how rapidly a Great Lakes problem can become a national one.
-In 1989 the first quagga mussels were found in Lake Erie.
-Known as an invasive threat in European waters since the 19th century, zebra and quagga mussels were not seen in the United States until the late 1980's.
+The zebra and quagga mussels offers a frightening window into how rapidly a Great Lakes problem can become a national one.
+In 1988 the first zebra mussels were found in the Great Lakes followed shortly thereafter by quagga mussels in 1989.
+Known as an invasive threat in European waters since the 19th century, zebra and quagga muscles were not seen in the United States until the late 1980's.
 They are believed to have entered in ballast water from an inbound vessel.
-Since the ports of the Great Lakes are just two stops from 99% of all seaports across the globe, problems can travel the globe in days.
-Quagga mussels quickly established across Lakes Erie, Huron, and Michigan.
+But now the ports of the Great Lakes are just two stops from 99% of all seaports across the globe, so problems can travel the globe in days.
+Quagga and zebra mussels quickly established across Lakes Erie, Huron, and Michigan.
 These mussels consume plankton, and their effects on the food web are immediate.
 They even contribute to the crash of alewives, another invasive plankton eater.

 The viral growth of invasive mussels filter and clarify the water column, which has an interactive effect with the native flora.
 Without a native predator, they have rapidly colonized the sea bed of Lake Michigan from shore to shore.
-By the early 1990's, Quagga migrated out of the basin via the change in hydrology created by the Chicago shipping canal, and quickly travelled in the Mississippi River watershed.
+By the early 1990's, Quagga migrated out of the basin via the change in hydrology created by the Chicago shipping canal, and quickly traveled in the Mississippi river watershed.
 They have an ability to travel upstream by attaching to nearly anything.
-They also have the unique ability to survive out of water, meaning that anglers provide a vector for transport when traveling between watersheds.
+And a unique ability to survive out of water means that anglers also provide a vector for transport when traveling between watersheds.
+Quaggas are now flourishing west of the Rocky Mountains and remain a threat to the Pacific Northwest as well.
+Ironically, another invasive species is now thriving in the basin as a natural predator to the quagga -the round goby.